evangelinejohn-pixel/sampling-2-cluster-design/README.md

-# sampling-2-cluster-design
+# Sampling 2 – Cluster Sampling

-This assignment applies cluster sampling to estimate the population mean.
-It determines the required number of clusters, examines sampling bias, and evaluates expected survey cost and time.
-The experiment design is visualized and documented using reproducible code shared via GitHub.
+This repository contains code and analysis for estimating the population mean using cluster sampling, including required number of clusters, bias analysis, cost and time evaluation, and experiment design visualization.